 Communion: A combination of communication, comprehension and affection.
 An increase in any of the three components tends to result in an increase in the other two.
 A sudden drop in one of the three components causes a drop in the other two and communion itself.
 This we call an upset.

 Comprehension: The sharing of experience that occurs when communication is successful.
 It need not involve agreement or concurrence.

-Consultant: An Applied TIR/Metapsychology practitioner engaged in working out life strategies with a viewer.
+Consultant: A TIR (or Applied Metapsychology) practitioner engaged in working out life strategies with a viewer.
 Compare Facilitator.